hwaneest/hwaneest/README.md

 </div>

 - 🌱 I’m currently working as a Data Analyst at <a href="https://www.aboutcoupang.com/en/" target="_blank">Coupang</a>, an e-commerce company in South Korea.
-- 🌱 I give lectures/speeches about Data Analytics to unspecified persons such as students or public.
+- 🌱 I give <a href="https://github.com/hwaneest/Lectures/blob/master/README.md" target="_blank">lecture</a>s/speeches about Data Analytics to unspecified persons such as students or public.
 - 🌱 I'm also co-author of <a href="https://pseudo-lab.github.io/Tutorial-Book/index.html" target="_blank">Deep Learning Tutorials with PyTorch</a> from <a href="https://pseudo-lab.com/" target="_blank">pseudo-lab</a> in South Korea.

 ### Interests